Soil: Soil organic matter

 Most living things in soils, including plants, animals, bacteria, and fungi, are dependent on organic matter for nutrients and/or energy.
-Soils have organic compounds in varying degrees of decomposition which rate is dependent on temperature, soil moisture, and aeration.
+Soils have organic compounds in varying degrees of decomposition, the rate of which is dependent on the temperature, soil moisture, and aeration.
 Bacteria and fungi feed on the raw organic matter, which are fed upon by protozoa, which in turn are fed upon by nematodes, annelids and arthropods, themselves able to consume and transform raw or humified organic matter.
 This has been called the soil food web, through which all organic matter is processed as in a digestive system.
 Organic matter holds soils open, allowing the infiltration of air and water, and may hold as much as twice its weight in water.
 Many soils, including desert and rocky-gravel soils, have little or no organic matter.
 Soils that are all organic matter, such as peat (histosols), are infertile.
 In its earliest stage of decomposition, the original organic material is often called raw organic matter.
 The final stage of decomposition is called humus.

 In grassland, much of the organic matter added to the soil is from the deep, fibrous, grass root systems.
 By contrast, tree leaves falling on the forest floor are the principal source of soil organic matter in the forest.
 Another difference is the frequent occurrence in the grasslands of fires that destroy large amounts of aboveground material but stimulate even greater contributions from roots.
 Also, the much greater acidity under any forests inhibits the action of certain soil organisms that otherwise would mix much of the surface litter into the mineral soil.
 As a result, the soils under grasslands generally develop a thicker A horizon with a deeper distribution of organic matter than in comparable soils under forests, which characteristically store most of their organic matter in the forest floor (O horizon) and thin A horizon.